planningalerts-scrapers/city_of_ryde-1/README.md

-city of ryde scraper
+City Of Ryde scraper
 -------------------------

-It scrape the main page and got most of the date, but it need to scrape a second page to obtain the address.
+It scrape the main page and got most of the data, but it need to scrape a second page to obtain the address.